DavidPhillipOster/podbiceps/ReadMe.txt

 * More work on receiving remoteEvents.
 * connect to library and player notifications.
 11/23/2014
-* persistent order, bookmark times.
+* persistent order, bookmark times, delete

 TODO -
+- cache artwork on disk? add to 'playing' screen?
+Comments?
+- undo manager. undo labels.
 - when the app starts and there's something already playing, then make sure the currently playing item is in the tableview.

 - my sort

-- Persistent 'stop' list. binary file?
-SQLite ?
 - current item should be a superpositon of pie chart and 'speaker'